fabrylab/pyTFM/README.md

 Note that I change the path entry in the database so that they work immediately when you download this folder.

+## Changing plotting options and default parameters

+Default parameters and plotting options can be found in the [file parameters_and_string] (/andreas_TFM_package/parameters_and_strings.py).
+Go to this file for more details.
+The parameters are mostly stored in dictionaries.
+You can freely change entries in these dictionaries, if you installed your package as editable.
+Note that currently reinstalling the package will overwrite changes you make there.

 # Common problems and things to look out for